ruthresh1/ElasticSearchNotes/README.md

 * clustered elastic servers
 * document oriented and scalable by default

+## Data model used
+ES is a document storage/retreival service
+JSON or JavaScript Object notation is how we usually communicate with it.

 ## Books on ElasticSearch
 * ElasticSearch in action
 * Advanced Elasticsearch 7.0